WANdisco/wandisco-documentation-ldm/docs/migrate-metadata.md

 sidebar_label: Create a metadata migration
 ---

-Migrate metadata from your source metastore/database to a target metastore/database using the `hive migration` command.
+Migrate metadata from your source metastore to a target metastore using the `hive migration` command.
 Migrations will transfer existing metadata, as well as any subsequent changes made to the source metadata (in its scope), while HiveMigrator keeps working.

 ## Create a metadata migration